 Please note: The films contain some loud sounds and flashing images.

-NB: For this programme, your school's constituency MP will be informed of your visit and they will be invited along to meet your students and answer their questions.
+Your school's constituency MP will be informed of your visit and they will be invited along to meet your students and answer their questions.
 This is subject to the MP’s availability in Westminster at the time of your visit.

 If you think your pupils may be anxious about their visit, you can go through the visit with them before the trip, in class, with our downloadable visit story.